 - 1. Accounting standards are required to bring uniformity in accounting practices and policies by proposing standard treatment in preparation of financial statements. - 2.
-To improve reliability of the financial statement: Accounts prepared by using accounting standards are reliable for various
+To improve reliability of the financial statement: Accounts prepared by using accounting standards are reliable for various users, because these standards create a sense of confidence among the users .

-- users, because these standards create a sense of confidence among the users. - 3.
-To prevent frauds and manipulation by codifying the accounting methods and practices. - To help Auditors: Accounting Standards provide uniformity in 4
+- 3. To prevent frauds and manipulation by codifying the accounting methods and practices. - 4.
+To help Auditors: Accounting Standards provide uniformity in accounting practices, so it helps auditors to audit the books of accounts.